Updated: 09 July 2021

 Yes, registrations can continue to be made on all standards.

 3. Can I still progress my apprentice to the Gateway stage?

 Yes, EAL will continue to process gateway activity in line with current standard processes.
 We will continue to accept digital signatures on gateway declaration forms.

 4. What is EAL’s position on remote assessment?

-Working with the External Quality Assurance Providers, EAL have gained approval to deliver VIVA interviews and Professional Discussions remotely and these will be recorded events in agreement with the Employer, Training Providers and Apprentices.
-Where EAL have agreed a change to the assessment method with the EQA provider, this will only be temporary and will not set a precedent for delivering EPA assessments.
+Working with the External Quality Assurance Providers, EAL has gained approval to deliver VIVA interviews and Professional Discussions remotely and these will be recorded events in agreement with the Employer, Training Providers and Apprentices.
+Where EAL have agreed on a change to the assessment method with the EQA provider, this will only be temporary and will not set a precedent for delivering EPA assessments.
 We will discuss alternative assessment methods with you prior to delivery to ensure they will be delivered securely and provide valid outcomes.